puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Responds to ARP requests for a Virtual IP (VIP) address on the basis of the states of the virtual servers associated with that VIP.
 Available settings function as follows:

-* NONE - The NetScaler appliance responds to any ARP request for the VIP address, irrespective of the states of the virtual servers associated with the address.
+* 'NONE' - The NetScaler appliance responds to any ARP request for the VIP address, irrespective of the states of the virtual servers associated with the address.
-* ONE VSERVER - The NetScaler appliance responds to any ARP request for the VIP address if at least one of the associated virtual servers is in UP state.
+* 'ONE_VSERVER' - The NetScaler appliance responds to any ARP request for the VIP address if at least one of the associated virtual servers is in UP state.
-* ALL VSERVER - The NetScaler appliance responds to any ARP request for the VIP address if all of the associated virtual servers are in UP state.
+* 'ALL_VSERVER' - The NetScaler appliance responds to any ARP request for the VIP address if all of the associated virtual servers are in UP state.

-Default value: 5

 #####`dynamic_routing